|

 been to most places I wanted to visit and done most of the things I

 wanted to do.
-Nevertheless, in the last twenty-two years there has been more travel, although the frequency has
+Nevertheless, in the last thirty-two years there has been more travel, although the frequency has

 although not active in this hobby since 1994.
-I still own three
+For over forty

-cars that are older than I am - all Model A Fords: a
+older than I was - all Model A Fords: a

 disassembled 1929 Closed Cab Pickup (the picture is